zitadel/example-python-django-oidc/README.md

-# Example Python Django with external OIDC Provider
+# Example Python Django with external OIDC Provider for a Wep application

 This repository provides a Django example for ZITADEL using OpenID connect (OIDC) authentication instead of the internal authentication mechanism.
 This example is provided as companion to our [guide](https://zitadel.com/docs/examples/login/django),